Optimizing Dyno Usage

 Different languages and platforms have different approaches to concurrency.
 Here’s a brief look at how to establish concurrency in apps running on Ruby, Java, Python and Node.js.

 To see how you can optimize your application please refer to the comprehensive R14 - Memory Quota Exceeded in Ruby (MRI) article.
 It covers common problems for memory bloat in a Ruby application as well as several diagnostic tools and techniques for finding and correcting increased memory use in a Ruby application.
+Concurrency and Database Connections in Ruby with ActiveRecord is a great resource for evaluating how to factor in best practices for database connections to maximize concurrency, too.

 JRuby servers like Puma make good use of concurrency without the need for multiple processes.
 However, you will need to tune the amount of memory allocated to the JVM, depending on the dyno type.
 The Ruby buildpack defines sensible defaults, which can be overridden by setting either